dzh-a-v/dzh-a-v/README.md

 **Passionate about space** -- would be thrilled to help with space-related software

+# My projects

+A program for calculating the interactions of bodies through gravity -- https://github.com/dzh-a-v/body-gravity-simulation.git

 <!--
 **dzh-a-v/dzh-a-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.